-The current framework, for instance, does not contemplate procedures to replace individual machines that breakdown, and how the results stored in the broken machine factor into the electronic results transmission (see Kenya in Appendix 1, where the law imposed on Independent Electoral and Boundaries Commission (IEBC) impossible deadlines to procure technology).
+The current framework, for instance, does not contemplate procedures to replace individual machines that break down, and how the results stored in the broken machines factor into the electronic results transmission.
+(See Kenya in Appendix 1, where the law imposed impossible deadlines on the Independent Electoral and Boundaries Commission to procure technology.)

-- 1) Establish a real-time tracking system and inventory of EVMs to allow accountability of their whereabouts at any given time along the electoral calendar. - 2) Develop an effective and transparent contingency plan for replacing failing machines on election day, as well as a periodic EVM testing regime that allows a timely inspection of operational inventory. - 3) Revise the regulatory framework so that it effectively and holistically puts EVM use on a transparent normative footing. - 4) Investigate voter register entries that lack biometric data and ensure that future registration exercises bar voter register entries lacking biometric data.
+1) Establish a real-time tracking system and inventory of EVMs to allow accountability of their whereabouts at any given time along the electoral calendar.

+- 2) Develop an effective and transparent contingency plan for replacing failing machines on Election Day, as well as a periodic EVM testing regime that allows a timely inspection of operational inventory. - 3) Revise the regulatory framework so that it effectively and holistically puts EVM use on a transparent normative footing. - 4) Investigate voter register entries that lack biometric data and ensure that future registration exercises bar voter register entries lacking biometric data.